private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 ~~~
 {: #fig-mul title="Multiplication by Party"}

-The result is a non-replicated sharing of the result `z = z_1 +
-z_2 + z_3`.
+The result is a non-replicated sharing of the result `z = z_1 + z_2 + z_3`.

-To reach the desired state where parties each have replicated shares of z, each
+To reach the desired state where parties each have replicated shares of `z`, each
-party needs to send its share, z_-, to the party to its left.
+party needs to send its share, `z_-`, to the party to its left.

-Unfortunately, each party cannot simply send this value to another party, as this would allow the recipient to reconstruct the full input values, x and y, using z_-.
-To prevent this, the value of z_- is masked with a uniformly distributed random mask that is unknown to party P<sub>-</sub>.
+Unfortunately, each party cannot simply send this value to another party, as
+this would allow the recipient to reconstruct the full input values, `x` and
+`y`, using `z_-`.
+To prevent this, the value of `z_-` is masked with a uniformly
+distributed random mask that is unknown to party P<sub>-</sub>.

-Using a source of shared randomness (such as {{PRSS}}), each pair of helpers generates a uniformly distributed random value known only to the two of them.
-Let r_- denote the left value (known to P<sub>-</sub>) and r_+ be the right value (known to P<sub>+</sub>).
+Using a source of shared randomness (such as {{PRSS}}), each pair of helpers
+generates a uniformly distributed random value known only to the two of
+them.
+Let `r_-` denote the left value (known to P<sub>-</sub>) and `r_+` be the
+right value (known to P<sub>+</sub>).

-Each party uses r_- and r_+ to create a masked value of z_- as follows:
+Each party uses `r_-` and `r_+` to create a masked value of `z_-` as follows:

 ~~~ pseudocode
 z_- = x_-·y_- + x_-·y_+ + x_+·y_- + r_- - r_+
 ~~~

-These three mask values sum to zero, so this masking does not alter the result.
-Importantly, the value of r_+ is not known to P<sub>-</sub>, which ensures that z_- cannot be used by P<sub>-</sub> to recover x or y.
-Thus, z_- is safe to send to P<sub>-</sub>.
+These three mask values sum to zero, so this masking does not alter the
+result.
+Importantly, the value of `r_+` is not known to P<sub>-</sub>, which
+ensures that `z_-` cannot be used by P<sub>-</sub> to recover `x` or `y`.
+Thus,
+`z_-` is safe to send to P<sub>-</sub>.

-Upon receiving a value from its right — which the recipient names z_+ — each helper is now in possession of two-of-three shares, (z_-, z_+), which is a replicated secret sharing of the product of x and y.
+Upon receiving a value from its right -- which the recipient names `z_+` — each
+helper is now in possession of two-of-three shares, (`z_-`, `z_+`), which is a
+replicated secret sharing of the product of `x` and `y`.

 # Validation Protocol {#validation}

-The basic multiplication protocol in {{multiplication}} only offers "semi-honest security".
+The basic multiplication protocol in {{multiplication}} only offers "semi-honest
+security".
 It is "secure up to an additive attack".
+Validating multiplications
-Validating multiplications allows any additive attack to be detected, ensuring that a protocol is aborted before any result is produced that might compromise the confidentiality of inputs.
+allows an additive attack to be detected, ensuring that a protocol is aborted
+before any result is produced that might compromise the confidentiality of
+inputs.

 ## Additive Attack

-By "additive attack", we mean that instead of sending the value z_-, a corrupted party could instead send z_- + a.
-In the context of boolean circuits, the only possible additive attack is to add 1.
+By "additive attack", we mean that instead of sending the value `z_-`, a corrupted
+party could instead send `z_- + a`.
+In the context of boolean circuits, the only
+possible additive attack is to add 1.

 The multiplication protocol described does not prevent this.
-Since the value z_- is randomly distributed, the party (P<sub>-</sub>) that receives this value cannot tell if an additive attack has been applied.
+Since the value
+`z_-` is randomly distributed, the party (P<sub>-</sub>) that receives this
+value cannot tell if an additive attack has been applied.

-While an additive attack does not result in information about the inputs being revealed, it corrupts the results.
-If a protocol depends on revealing certain values, this sort of corruption could be used to reveal information that might not otherwise be revealed.
+While an additive attack does not result in information about the inputs being
+revealed, it corrupts the results.
+If a protocol depends on revealing certain
+values, this sort of corruption could be used to reveal information that might
+not otherwise be revealed.

-For example, if the parties were computing a function that erases a value unless it has reached some minimum such as:
+For example, if the parties were computing a function that erases a value unless
+it has reached some minimum such as:

 ~~~ python
 if total_count > 1000: